LutherTS/jscomments/README.md

 export default config;
 ```

-And yes, even comments in JavaScript and TypeScript blocks in Markdown files are addressed.
+And yes, even comments within JavaScript and TypeScript blocks in Markdown files are addressed.

 _Leverage the full power of JavaScript to programmatically design your JavaScript comments._